15th Apr 2023

 features to manage the migrations.
 Supabase gives you "studio" where you can

-<migraiton-name>` to do a diff from your local db against the prod db, and
+to do a diff from your local db against the prod db, and

-`supabase db push` to apply unapplied migrations to remote.
+to apply unapplied migrations to remote.

-These migration files are stored in `supabase/migrations` folder and supabase.
+These migration files are stored in supabase/migrations

-We want to store migrations in each `fastn` package.
-And when I install a
+We want to store migrations in each fastn

-package that contains migrations, I want some `fastn` command to apply this
+package that contains migrations, I want some fastn

 migrations to prod db (after appropriate warnings and inspections and